What Is Earnest Money?

 Earnest money is a deposit that is made by buyers when a contract for sale or purchase agreement is signed.
-It is typically due when the contract is signed, but earnest money can also accompany an initial offer.
-The point of making an earnest money deposit is to demonstrate a potential buyer’s seriousness and protect the seller in the event the buyer backs out of the deal without just cause.
+The purpose of making an earnest money deposit is to demonstrate the buyer’s seriousness and protect the seller in the event the buyer backs out of the deal without just cause.

 1. Earnest Money Deposit